marifolsom/donut-touch/project-worksheet.md

 A lot of my game will consist of event listeners, specifically ones involving mouse click, enter/leave, and hover.

+The score keeping would be done by a function (`getScore`) that would add to a `userScore` variable as the user earns point and clears the various levels.
+If I end up incorporating time to the score, the user would also earn more points the shorter their time.
+I would need to set up some parameters as to what range of times equate to what number of points.

 *Time frames are also key in the development cycle.
 You have limited time to code all phases of the game.
 Your estimates can then be used to evalute game possibilities based on time needed and the actual time you have before game must be submitted.*

 | Component | Priority | Estimated Time | Time Invetsted | Actual Time |